lambdaclass/concrete/README.md

 Reports that run cleanly today: `caps`, `unsafe`, `layout`, `interface`, `alloc`, `mono`, `authority`, `proof`, `eligibility`, `proof-status`, `obligations`, `stack-depth`, `fingerprints`, `effects`, `recursion`, `consistency`, `verify`.

-## Where Concrete is honest

-The README discipline this project tries to live up to: state what is true today, name what is not, do not sell harder than the AUDITs allow.

-**The compiler is written in Lean 4.
-It is not yet proved in Lean 4.** That distinction matters.
-Phase 10 of the roadmap (the Compiler Soundness Bridge) is where compiler correctness work happens; today the compiler is well tested (1575 positive tests, drift detection gates including the spec drift gate that prevents typo'd specs from silently "proving," 5 graduated flagships' worth of oracle differentials totaling ~3000 cases) but not Lean verified.
-Every extraction rule (R-01…R-28) names the Phase 10 preservation obligation it creates; see `docs/PROOF_OBLIGATIONS_REGISTER.md`.
-The 4 layer trust map: (1) Lean kernel checks the user's theorem; (2) Concrete compiler extracts the property, trusted; (3) LLVM/clang/linker, trusted; (4) host kernel + libc, trusted.
-See [docs/TRUSTED_COMPUTING_BASE.md](docs/TRUSTED_COMPUTING_BASE.md).

-**"Every function provable" is the long term aim, not the current state.** Today ProofCore covers integer/bool, if then else (including early return desugaring), function calls, let bindings, struct + enum literals, pattern matching, array reads and functional array updates, bounded `while` loops (flat assign body, including array element writes) and richer `while_step` loops (Cont/Break enum), casts, and width tagged arithmetic/bitwise ops: `mod`/`div`, `bitand`/`bitor`/`bitxor`, logical `shl`/`shr`, and `u32` wrapping `add` at i32/u32/u8 widths with signed and unsigned result modes (the HMAC-SHA256 forcing surface, R-22…R-28).
-It does NOT yet cover references/borrows or arbitrary (non counter) loop invariants.  **Refinement against an independent spec** is now demonstrated end to end.
-An independent `BitVec` valued SHA-256/HMAC spec ships ([`Concrete/Sha256Spec.lean`](Concrete/Sha256Spec.lean)), and the **entire** extracted SHA-256/HMAC chain is proved to *refine* it for all inputs in the documented bounds: 11 registered theorems, kernel checked (`--report check-proofs` = 11 verified, 0 failed), each tied to the exact extracted source through the spec drift gate (the [hmac_sha256](examples/hmac_sha256/) flagship; see the dedicated paragraph below).
-All of it lives in [`Concrete/Sha256Refine.lean`](Concrete/Sha256Refine.lean), and the reusable machinery it produced (fuel monotonicity + bounded counter loop induction + array/BitVec/loop/call lemmas) was harvested into the `fns` generic [`Concrete/ProofKit/*`](Concrete/ProofKit/).
-See [docs/PROOFKIT_GUIDE.md](docs/PROOFKIT_GUIDE.md) and [docs/PROOF_LADDER.md](docs/PROOF_LADDER.md).
-Per construct register: `docs/PROOF_OBLIGATIONS_REGISTER.md`; mutation model: `docs/PROOF_STATE_MODEL.md`.

-**Five graduated Phase 7 flagships as of 2026-06-02:**
-- [parse_validate](examples/parse_validate/): capability pure validation core, Lean composition theorem, drift enforced negative pair.
-- [crypto_verify](examples/crypto_verify/): toy proof scaffolding for authenticated tag verification (explicitly NOT real crypto).
-- [fixed_capacity](examples/fixed_capacity/): bounded ring buffer + message validator with iteration counted composition theorem over mutable state.
-- [constant_time_tag](examples/constant_time_tag/): fixed size byte array comparison with universal same tag theorem and honest machine level timing gap.
-- [hmac_sha256](examples/hmac_sha256/): first real cryptographic primitive (FIPS 180-4 + RFC 4231); the **entire** SHA-256/HMAC composition chain is kernel verified (11 registered proofs) and every link is tied to the exact extracted source through the spec drift gate.

-Each is in `tests/showcase/manifest.toml` with 10 of 10 graduation bars met; `make test-showcase` walks all five and asserts CI gates + release bundle capture cleanly.

-`hmac_sha256` (graduated 2026-06-02) is the deepest proof artifact: `hmac_sha256_refines_spec` proves the extracted body computes exactly an independent BitVec model (`Sha256Spec.hmac`) for all inputs in the documented bounds (`k_len ≤ 128`, `m_len ≤ 256`, `len ≤ 375`), composing nine full contract chain refinements (block to words, schedule, round, single/offset compress, state serialization, multi block padded hash, outer HMAC) by `eval_while_count` loop induction + `bv_decide`, not 64× unfolding.
-It realizes the thesis end to end: *source extracts to this ProofCore body, this body refines the spec, and drift breaks the claim.* The proof infrastructure was then harvested into a reusable, `fns` generic **Proof Kit** (`Concrete/ProofKit/*`); the [docs/PROOFKIT_GUIDE.md](docs/PROOFKIT_GUIDE.md) teaches the path on `ch` → `block_to_words` → `state_to_bytes` → `sha256_compress` → `hmac_sha256`.
-See also [docs/PROOF_LADDER.md](docs/PROOF_LADDER.md).

-**Async / concurrency / threads / channels are not implemented.** The research direction is documented (evidence-bearing structured concurrency, `with(Async)` vs `with(Concurrent)`, linear task handles, deterministic simulation as a future backend) but no code exists.
-See [research/stdlib-runtime/async-concurrency-evidence.md](research/stdlib-runtime/async-concurrency-evidence.md).

-**Other things not implemented:** broad proof coverage, bounded-capacity types, incremental compilation, package manager / workspaces, second backend (QBE/WASM/etc.), LSP / editor support, REPL / playground.
-See [ROADMAP.md](ROADMAP.md) for priorities.

-**The audience is narrow.** Systems engineers who want Lean backed proofs on selected functions, willing to accept linearity discipline, working in a domain where no GC matters.
-If you want broad memory safety with low ceremony, Rust is more mature.
-If you want fast iteration on low level code without proof story, Zig is simpler.
-Concrete is for the case where all four of those constraints bind.

 ## Research Direction: Evidence-Bearing Concurrency

 Sketched as future work; not in scope for the first release.
 The interesting target is not Rust-style async/await but **evidence-bearing structured concurrency**: